couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-couchbase-sample-buckets.markdown

 }
 ```

-The brewery reconrd includes basic contact and address information for the
+The brewery record includes basic contact and address information for the
-brewery, and contains a spatial record consisting of the latitute and longitude
+brewery, and contains a spatial record consisting of the latitude and longitude
 of the brewery location.

 To demonstrate the view functionality in Couchbase Server, three views are